reflectivity/reflectivity.github.io/workshops/workshop_2021/index.md

 ---

 The Annual Genral Meeting of ORSO will take place online in 14th-18th June 2021.
 The purpose of the meeting is to discuss topics of interest to the ORSO community.
-The program will consist of scientific anf technical talks together with discussion forums for each of the working groups
+The program will consist of scientific and technical talks together with discussion forums for each of the working groups

 ## Registration is now closed